xiangjunn/tp/docs/DeveloperGuide.md

    2. Test case: Delete the json file and start `soconnect.jar`. <br>
    Expected: The default event and contact list is loaded (see [User Guide](../UserGuide.html#quick-start) for an example).

-### Listing all events

-1. Listing all event with certain fields shown.

-    Prerequisites: At least one event in the list.

-    1. Test case: `elist at/`<br>
-       Expected: All events listed with only address displayed.
-All events listed shown in the status message.
-    1. Test case: `elist`<br>
-       Expected: All events listed with all fields displayed.
-All events listed shown in the status message.

-    1. Other incorrect `elist` commands to try: `elist 123`, `elist at/0000`, `elist xyz/` (where xyz is not a valid prefix)<br>
-       Expected: No change in display.
-Error message shown in status bar.